An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 After applying the Shapiro-Wilk test \cite{shaphiro1965analysis} using 5\% level of significance ($\alpha$ = 0.05), we found out that none of our distributions are normal, so we use the non-parametric Wilcoxon Rank-sum test for answering RQ1 with the 5\% level of significance ($\alpha$ = 0.05) with the following two null-hypotheses for RQ1-1 and RQ1-2:

-\begin{itemize} \item RQ1-1: Distributions of buggy methods and non-buggy methods are not statistically different. \item RQ1-2: Distributions of buggy methods with different severity values are not statistically different. \end{itemize}
+\begin{itemize} \item RQ1-1: Source code distributions of buggy methods and non-buggy methods are not statistically different. \item RQ1-2: Source code distributions of buggy methods with different severity values are not statistically different. \end{itemize}

-For finding the significance of the difference, we calculated Cliff’s Delta effect size.
+To find the significance of the difference, we calculated Cliff’s Delta effect size.
 We followed the values provided by Hess and Kromrey \cite{hess2004robust} for interpreting the result of this value.
-We considered values smaller than 0.147 to be negligible, values in range [0.147, 0.33) to be small, values in range [0.33, 0.474) to be medium, values greater than 0.474 to be large.
+We considered values smaller than 0.147 to be negligible, values in the range [0.147, 0.33) to be small, values in the range [0.33, 0.474) to be medium, and values greater than 0.474 to be large.

-Since we are using the static analysis test for this RQ, it is important to make sure that each distribution has enough samples, and distributions are diverse enough (having samples from different projects for reducing the bias problem) to make the results robust.
-Also, we discard the methods with LC\textless4 in this RQ since they are mostly boilerplate code such as setters, getters, and constructors which are generated automatically.
+Since we are using the statistical analysis test for this RQ, it is important to make sure that each distribution has enough samples, and that distributions are diverse enough (having samples from different projects to reduce the bias problem) to make the results robust.
+Also, we discard the methods with $LC < 4$ in this RQ since they are mostly boilerplate code such as setters, getters, and constructors which are generated automatically.

 We found that our studied datasets contain imbalanced distributions for RQ1-2 since some USLs contain only a few samples (e.g., the Critical USL in the Defects4J contains only 25 samples) or some USLs do not contain enough bugs from various projects to make that category diverse (e.g., 92\% of samples in the Medium USL of the Defect4J dataset are from \verb|Closure| project).
-Because of the mentioned problem, we merge some USLs (Defined in Section~\ref{sec:Dataset} one level further for RQ1-2 which is shown in Table \ref{tab:merging_rq1}.
+Because of the mentioned problem, we merge some USLs (defined in Section~\ref{sec:Dataset}) one level further for RQ1-2 which is shown in Table \ref{tab:merging_rq1}.